JennEYoon/learn-mldl/dlai/tasks.md

      Looks like I tried both last year Fall.
      Gets more interesting with CNN.
 Meat of Deep Learning classes.
      one, two,  three,
+     Take the tests on DeepLearning.ai after this class.

   * setup Ubuntu conda env for dlai, run notebook on CPU.
      - Manually upload to this repo, learn-mldl.